 Your third year is spent studying abroad at one of our partner institutions so you can develop your language skills and immerse yourself in another culture.
 During your final year, you will have the opportunity to bring all aspects of the course together in a final multimedia project on a subject linked to the languages element of your studies.

 As a student at one of the UK’s leading social science institutions, you are uniquely placed to acquire a deep understanding of the world you report on.
-You will join our Department of Literature, Film, and Theatre Studies and our Department of Languages and Linguistics where you will join our diverse community of students from all corners of the globe.
+You will join our Department of Languages and Linguistics and our Department of Literature, Film and Theatre Studies where you will join our diverse community of students from all corners of the globe.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad.